When someone dies

 The Funeral Service

 This can take place either in St Thomas’ church or at the Cemetery or Crematorium (in Coventry this is often at Canley).
 If the service is to be in St Thomas’ church then it must be led by a Church of England approved minister.
-At a council run chapel like Canley Crematorium you can ask anyone you like to take the service.
+At a council run chapel like Canley Crematorium you can ask anyone you like to take the service, but your local vicar from St Thomas’ will be delighted to support your family by helping in this way.

 A Church of England Funeral Service will consist of (usually) hymns, plus any live or recorded music you have chosen, and memories of the person who has died (sometimes a friend or family member will say something, sometimes the family prefer to leave this to the minister).
 There will also be prayers and a Bible Reading, and a short talk about Christian Hope.
 Finally there are some formal words commending the soul of the deceased to God’s care, and committing their remains either to burial or cremation as appropriate.